ctalloc/Cat-Petting-Simulator/README.md

 ### (What are those meme-like cat images/horrible cat drawings made with Paint?)

 The structure of the layout contains 3 main sections:
 - Reaction Display: this is where you can see the immediate reaction of the cat to your pets.
-This feature is still in progress and you can only see a Happy Cat reaction to some of the simplest functions.
+It will correspond to how and how much the Comfyness Counter value is modified by your actions.
 I decided to draw these with Paint as I liked the "naive" touch of my completely tasteless, bad drawing, and also because I got quite tired of looking for an emote set that I liked.
 <img src="https://i.imgur.com/m7zQGe5.png" width="140" height="140">
 - Petting Buttons: Pet Head, Pet Tummy and Pet Back.
 These are the 3 cat areas you can pet.
 Clicking on a button will trigger a small animation and have a somewhat unpredictable effect.
 Use at your own risk.
 <img src="https://i.imgur.com/EuQGNP1.png" width="250" height="100">